José María Narváez: Early career

 Narváez was born in Cádiz, Spain in 1768.
 His parents were Juan Antonio Gachupin Narvaez and Vrsula Gervete.
-He was married in Oct 23rd 1796 to Maria Leonarda Alexa Maldonado.
+He was married on Oct 23rd, 1796 to Maria Leonarda Alexa Maldonado.
 He was admitted to the Royal (Naval) Academy for midshipmen in 1782.
 Within the year, he was at sea and engaged in naval combat.

 In 1784 Narváez was sent to New Spain, where his first station was at Havana.
 For three years he served aboard supply ships working the ports of Veracruz, New Orleans, Mantanzas, Campeche, Roatán, and Trujillo.
 In November 1787, he was promoted to segundo piloto havilitado (qualified second pilot—piloto in Spanish being equivalent to master in English) and reassigned to San Blas, at the time the main Spanish naval base on the west coast of Mexico.
 He arrived in early 1788.
 Within the month, he sailed north as a pilot to Gonzalo López de Haro, commander of the San Carlos (el Filipino).